 - Suggested Length: 10 pages - Description: Restate the subject of your study and explain that you will use this chapter to present your research findings.
 Then present the data you collected using text as well as tables and figures.
 Each table and figure must be numbered (e.g., Table 1) and include a title.
 Figures might include graphs or samples of data you collected (e.g., a student writing sample).
 Above each table or figure, write a short paragraph introducing the data being presented in the table or figure.
-You must specifically refer to the table or figure by name (e.g., Figure 2), and the table or figure must appear immediately after the paragraph in which you referred to it.
-If the table or figure does not fit on the page, you must move it to the next page (with no new paragraph in between).
+You must specifically refer to the table or figure by name (e.g., Figure 2), and the table or figure does not fit on the page, you must move it to the next page (with no new paragraph in between).
 Continue your narrative under the table or figure by pointing out important or interesting data presented in the preceding table or figure.
 End the chapter by briefly summarizing your findings and providing a transition sentence that leads the reader into Chapter 5.